-Table 14.
+Table 15.
 Signal Present Parameters

-Threshold Sets the minimum level the signal must reach before the Signal LED is illuminated.
-Hold Sets the minimum number of milliseconds that the Signal LED will remain illuminated.
+Threshold Sets the minimum level the signal must reach before the signal LED is illuminated.

+Threshold range is -144 to +24 dB.

+Hold Sets the minimum number of milliseconds that the signal LED will remain illuminated.

+Hold range is 2 to 200 milliseconds.